extrapixel/gif-animation/README.md

 ```java
 PImage[] allFrames = Gif.getPImages(this, "lavalamp.gif");
 ```
-The second way to acces the animation is to play it like a video.
+The second way to access the animation is to play it like a video.
 This will play the animation with the frame delays specified in the GIF file.
 Gif extends PImage, so any instance of Gif fits wherever PImage can be used.

 #### Create a new Gif object